center-for-threat-informed-defense/attack-flow/docs/usage_guides/best-practices.rst

    relationship between is very obvious.

-**End a flow with an Impact technique.** If the Impact is unknown, end the flow with condition stating that the impact is unknown, along with any other relevant details.
+**End a flow with an Impact technique.** If the Impact is unknown, end the flow with a condition stating that the impact is unknown, along with any other relevant details.

 Flow Data